sunilp/webscrapper-indeed-r/README.md

 We aim to develop a logistic regression model based on the technical skills required to predict the nature of the job.
-The job of a Data Scientist is itself challenging as it requires a large technical skillset.
+The job of a Data Scientist is itself challenging as it requires a large technical skill set.
 However, just mastering these skills may not necessarily mean the data scientist is one who is able to drastically improve the performance of the organization.
 So before applying for a job, it becomes even more important to determine how challenging it can be.

-Thus this work is dedicated to build a model to predict the relevent job, based on key technical skills.
+Thus this work is dedicated to build a model to predict the relevant job, based on key technical skills.

 ![Becoming Data Scientist](RoadToDataScientist1.png) image credit: Swami Chandrasekaran